 This blog is published in 10 different languages, but I know that whatever language you read it in, Pininfarina will be a name you have already heard.
 The Italian design house Pininfarina is known for pushing the limits of creativity and innovation in a variety of fields, first and foremost the automotive one.
 The dream does not live on cars alone, however, and therefore the Turin-based company has achieved its fair share of yacht design.

-Today the automotive designer Samuele Errico Piccarini and the design studio C-Yacht have joined forces to offer a Pininfarina-branded yacht to influential and demanding customers.
+Today the automotive designer Samuel Errico Piccarini and the design studio C-Yacht have joined forces to offer a Pininfarina-branded yacht to influential and demanding customers.
 In this specific case, the client is the 45-year-old Ryu Cardoso, founder of a textile company in Japan.
-The goal, as mentioned, was very clear: to design a boat that would satisfy the needs of worldliness and even solitary yoga of the client tycoon.
+The goal, as mentioned, was very clear: to design a boat that would satisfy the needs of worldliness and also of solitary yoga of the client tycoon.

 A Pininfarina temple that sails quietly